AnjuSalyGeorge/Sephora-Marketing-Analytics/README.md

 Enhanced ability to cater to customer preferences and increase satisfaction.

-How to Use
+<b>How to Use</b>

 Clone this repository to your local machine.

-Install the required dependencies from the requirements.txt file.
+Install the required dependencies from the "requirements.txt file".

 Run the EDA scripts to explore the data.